shmsw25/FActScore/README.md

 2. Take the LLAMA 7B model and reconstruct Inst-LLAMA.
 This requires having access to HuggingFace weights of the LLAMA-7B model, which are added to the `--llama_7B_HF_path` flag.
 Follow [this guide](https://huggingface.co/docs/transformers/main/model_doc/llama) in order to obtain those weights.
 Skip the `--llama_7B_HF_path` if you would only like to use the ChatGPT version of FActScore.

 **Optional flags**:
-- `data_dir`: directory to store the knowledge source and example data. `.cache/factscore` by default.
+- `--data_dir`: directory to store the knowledge source and example data. `.cache/factscore` by default.
-- `model_dir`: directory to store Inst-LLAMA weights. `.cache/factscore` by default.
+- `--model_dir`: directory to store Inst-LLAMA weights. `.cache/factscore` by default.

 ## Running FActScore using a command line